draconas1/masterplan-json-export/README.md

 #### !heal
 One for the players, spends a healing surge and increases hits by that amount.  **!heal [bonus]** where bonus is an optional bonus to add to the surge value (e.g. when a cleric provides a bonus with healing word), no need for a +, just put the bonus number.

+#### !mp-debug-on !mp-debug-off
+Turns debug output to chat and script log on or off.

 ### Macros
 Here are some Macros I wrote that operate with the imported monsters:

 #### Monster Knowledge - Moderate DC:
-I have this as a token action and outputs to the chat if the players succeed a moderate knowledge DC for the monster.
+I have this as a token action to output to the chat if the players succeed a moderate knowledge DC for the monster.

 `&{template:default} {{name=@{selected|token_name}}} {{Role=@{selected|class}}}{{type=@{selected|race}}}`